-We’ve all been there: it’s 3:00 AM, you’re on your fourth cup of lukewarm coffee, and the library’s fluorescent lights are starting to feel personal.
-For most of us, prioritizing mental health for university students feels like a luxury we can’t afford—especially when there’s a GPA to maintain.
-But here’s the reality: your brain is a high-performance engine.
-If you redline it for weeks without maintenance, it’s going to stall right when you need it most.
+It’s 3:00 AM, you’re on your fourth cup of lukewarm coffee, and the library’s fluorescent lights are starting to feel personal.
+For most students, prioritizing mental health for university students feels like a luxury, especially when there’s a GPA to maintain.
+Your brain is an engine.
+If you redline it for weeks without maintenance, it will stall right when you need it most.

 In this guide, we’re moving past the "just relax" clichés.
 We’ll look at why exam stress hits so hard and share evidence-based strategies to help you survive finals week with your sanity intact.